ampache/ampache/docs/API-JSON-methods.md

 ### collection_items

-A collection's members, grouped by object_type.
+A collection's members, in curated order.

-A collection is heterogeneous by design, so a flat list would leave you guessing what each id is.
-The members arrive under `contents` as one group per type ([CollectionGroupObject](#collectiongroupobject)), each built by the same builder that type's own methods use.
-The scalar `items` stays the member count.
+**The order is the data.** A collection records the order its members were curated into, so `contents` is one flat list in that order and a client should render it exactly as it arrives.
+Every entry carries its `track` (the 1-based position), its `track_id` (the membership row, which is what identifies one member when the same object appears more than once) and its `object_type`, and nests that type's own object under a property of the same name — see [CollectionItemObject](#collectionitemobject).

+Positions are dense and 1-based.
+They are renumbered whenever a member is added, removed or moved, so a position is only meaningful against the collection as it was when you read it.

+`offset` and `limit` page the list without disturbing the order.
+The scalar `items` on the collection stays the **total** member count, so it is not reduced by paging.

 | Input    | Type    | Description                                      | Optional |
 |----------|---------|--------------------------------------------------|---------:|